twooldridge/workshop/misc.md

 To kill the session, type `screen -X -S example kill`.

-Okay, that's pretty much all you need to know for now!
+Okay, that's all you need to know for now!
 You can see how having multiple screens can be helpful for running long tasks that aren't submitted to a cluster (for example, on your own computer).

 > [!TIP]
 > There's also an alternative to `screen` called [`tmux`](https://github.com/tmux/tmux/wiki).